dy/parenthesis/README.md

 [ ':click :on\\1', ' :not\\2 ', ' :nth-child\\3 ', '5']
 ```

-First item in result is initial string with parenthesis replaced with regexy references to anther items.
+First item in the result is initial string with parenthesis replaced with regexy references to other items.

-**Stringify** does backwise operation:
+**Stringify** does backwise:

 ```js
 parenthesis.stringify(['abc\\1', '123']) === 'abc(123)'